benmvp/slides/2022/houreactdevs/mixins-hooks.md

 - Technically Render Props have always existed in React
   - And they still do now, actually
-  - But they were popularized by Michael Jackson from React Training
+  - But they were popularized by Michael Jackson from Remix...
-  - As a superior replacement of HOCs (we'll talk about those next)
+  - As a superior replacement of HOCs (we'll talk about those in the next section)
   - This was right around when React 16 was released (mid-2017)
 - Let's see how render props compare to Hooks...